fbhdk/phpprofiler/README.md

 ## Getting started

-Start by cloning this repository
+Start by cloning this repository and setting permissions for the `webgrind-files` directory.
+We will use 777 as this is merely for testing purposes.
 ```
 git clone https://github.com/fbhdk/phpprofiler.git
 cd phpprofiler
+chmod 777 webgrind-files
 docker-compose up
 ```